-You can change the time range using the button in the upper-right:
+You can change the time range using the controls in the upper-right:

-- Prediction Average – The mean of the model’s predictions, mapped over time.
+- Average Values – The mean of a field (feature or prediction) over time.
 This can be thought of as an intuitive drift score.

 - Drift Analytics – You can drill down into the features responsible for the prediction drift using the table at the bottom.

 - Feature Impact: The contribution of a feature to the model’s predictions, averaged over the baseline dataset.
 The contribution is calculated using random ablation feature impact.

 - Feature Drift: Drift of the feature, calculated using the drift metric of choice.

 - Prediction Drift Impact: A heuristic calculated using the product of the feature impact and the feature drift.
 The higher the score, the more this feature is likely to have contributed to the prediction drift.

 In the Drift Analytics table, you can select a feature to see the feature distribution for both the time period under consideration and the baseline dataset.
 If it’s a numerical feature, you will also see a time series of the average feature value over time.

 - Data drift is a great proxy metric for performance decline, especially if there is delay in getting labels for production events. (e.g. In a credit lending use case, an actual default may happen after months or years.)

 - Monitoring data drift also helps you stay informed about distributional shifts in the data for features of interest, which could have business implications even if there is no decline in model performance.